New Belmont Park LIRR station part of $1.3B arena plan

-A new Long Island Rail Road station will be built at Belmont Park as part of a proposed $1.3 billion arena and entertainment complex aimed at bringing the NY Islanders back to Nassau County, Gov. Andrew M. Cuomo announced Monday.
+A new Long Island Rail Road station will be built at Belmont Park as part of a proposed $1.3 billion arena and entertainment complex aimed at bringing the New York Islanders back to Nassau County, Gov. Andrew M. Cuomo announced Monday.

 New York Arena Partners, the development group seeking to build the project on state land, as part of a deal with the Cuomo administration, has agreed to pay $97 million of the $105 million to build the station, state officials said.
 The arena developers is a partnership of the owners of the Islanders, the Mets and the arena development company, Oak View Group.

-The expanded LIRR service, which has been talked about for years, is critical to the success of the proposed 19,000-seat arena, 350,000 square feet of retail space, restaurants, a movie theater and a 250-room hotel, some local lawmakers and community groups have said.
-State officials revealed Monday that the developers were reducing the size of the retail from 435,000 square feet in response to community opposition.
+The expanded LIRR service, which has been talked about for years, is critical to the success of the proposed 19,000-seat arena, 350,000 square feet of retail space, restaurants and a 250-room hotel, some local lawmakers and community groups have said.
+State officials revealed Monday that the developers were reducing the size of the retail from 435,000 square feet, including dropping plans for a movie theater, in response to community opposition.

 “The Belmont project will help drive the region’s economy forward while building the Islanders a state-of-the-art facility at home on Long Island, creating thousands of jobs and hundreds of millions of dollars in economic output along the way,” Cuomo said.
 “Now, with the addition of the first full-time LIRR train station in almost 50 years, we will provide millions of visitors and fans a fast and affordable way to get there and continue New York’s nation-leading investments in 21st century transportation infrastructure.”

+To build the LIRR station, state officials said the developers will initially contribute $30 million and the state will cover the rest of the $75 million.
+The developers will then pay back the state $67 million of that figure over time, state officials said.
+Details of that arrangement are not yet available.

-The new station is expected to be partially open for service in 2021, at the time of arena project opening and fully placed into service in 2023, according to a state-commissioned analysis of the project.
+The new station is expected to be partially open for service for eastbound customers — going from Manhattan to Long Island — in 2021, at the time of arena project opening, according to a state-commissioned analysis of the project by BJH Advisors LLC.
+The station will be fully operational for both eastbound and westbound customers in 2023, the analysis said.

-The stop will be the first, new year-round LIRR station built in nearly 50 years, Cuomo officials said.
+The stop — located between the Bellerose and Queens VIllage stations — will be the first, new year-round LIRR station built since 1976 when the railroad opened a station on the Southampton LIU campus.
+The lightly used station was dismantled in 1998.
+The last new full-time LIRR station that still is operable is Massapequa Park, built in 1933.

-Trains will stop at the station every half-hour during peak times and every hour during off-peak times.
+Trains will stop at the new Elmont station every half-hour during peak times and every hour during off-peak times.
+Electric shuttle buses will take LIRR riders traveling to the arena, hotel and retail village.

-The existing Belmont railroad station, which operates only during the track's horse-racing season, is not equipped to handle regular train service.
+The existing Belmont railroad station, which operates only during the track's horse-racing season, will remain open but is not equipped to handle regular train service.
 The station, a spur off the LIRR’s Main Line, is only accessible from Jamaica Station.

 Previously-agreed-to upgrades to the existing LIRR Belmont spur, including the installation of automated track switches, are still included in the project, state officials said, which would provide another transit option after events at the arena.